cibernox/space-crops/README.md

 - `ember g data-bucket main`
 [Data is saved in both API and IDB, but synchronous]

 If the latency of a connection between London and Sydney, 17000km apart, is of around 250ms, we can expect the internet connection to the moon to have a latency of some good 5 o 6 seconds.
 That is without accounting for the speed.

-Imagine how it would feel for the astronauts to have to wait 6 seconds for every page load and for every interaction.
+Let's see how it feels waiting 6 seconds for every page load and interation.
+[Demo with Moon Latency]

+That's no good, so we have to make our strategies not blocking.
+So we save to indexedDB immediately and carry on working, trusting that things will eventually save on the server:

+`app/data-strategies/store-beforequery-remote-query.js` and `app/data-strategies/store-beforeupdate-remote-update.js` to make it non-blocking